-Up to 10% of the current season's movement limit may be carried over to the next season if unused.
+Up to 10% of the current season's movement limit may be carried over to the next season if it remains unused.
 At Heathrow, there is often a carry-over from the summer to the winter season, but rarely from the winter to the summer season.
-The winter season graphs above include the carry-over from summer to winter.